tienphap1405/OOP_Assignments_Respository/Assignment2/README.md

    - Ensure that the XML file path provided is correct to avoid file not exist error.

-Huge thanks to Jose Luna (Simon’s brother) for helping the team in some parts of the parser logic.
+"Huge thanks to Jose Luna (Simon’s brother) for helping the team in some parts of the parser logic."